edertone/TurboBuilder/TurboBuilder-Node/extras/help/tests.md

 Add the chromedriver.exe to the windows path environment variable, so it is available via standard windows cmd

-test it by opening a cmd and typing chromedriver.
+test it by opening a cmd and typing chromedriver -v.
 It should show its version and other info

 ### Create a symlink from C:/turbosite-webserver-symlink to your local http webserver web root folder